Please change your location to view this page.

 What about volunteers?

 If your organisation has volunteers, you may want to start thinking about your approach to the vaccine – this may depend on factors like who are your service-users, the size of your volunteer workforce, other COVID-19 precautions in place, and how volunteer work is currently being performed.
-As we wait for further government advice, you may want to consider your messaging to volunteers around vaccines.
-If you want to put mandatory requirements in place (for example, making vaccination a requirement for volunteering), you may need legal advice.
+If you want to put mandatory requirements in place (for example, making vaccination a requirement for volunteering), you should get legal advice.

 Note - Each organisation will have to take an approach based on its own circumstances and in line with government advice.